PluribusDigital/playbook/README.md

-# proposal-guide
+# STSI Playbooks

-STSI guide to writing, editing, managing proposals
+Documentation on how we do things.

 In pretty form at: [stsilabs.github.io/proposal-guide](http://stsilabs.github.io/proposal-guide/)